Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Customer
-     - An individual or organization that can access a specified range of the content provider’s services and/or content that is subject to the agreed terms and conditions.
+     - An individual or organization that can access a specified range of the report provider’s services and/or content that is subject to the agreed terms and conditions.
      -

    * - Customer_ID